TheOdinProject/curriculum/foundations/introduction/join_the_odin_community.md

 This section contains a general overview of topics that you will learn in this lesson.

-- Learn about The Odin Project's community and how to join it.
+- The Odin Project's community and how to join it.
-- Explain how to ask good and detailed questions.
+- How to ask good and detailed questions.
-- Explain good practices for helping others with their questions.
+- Good practices for helping others with their questions.

 ### Why a community is awesome for you